techs-sus/azalea/README.md

 # Examples which generate tailored code for a model:
 # --novel: Must be used with --legacy flag, inlines ModuleScript sources and completely avoids loadstring.
 # --legacy: Enables any environment with NewScript and NewLocalScript to run.
 Shims require and NewModuleScript using loadstring.
-# --opensb: Enables OpenSB or any environment with NewScript, NewLocalScript, and NewModuleScript to run.
+# (default) --opensb: Enables OpenSB or any environment with NewScript, NewLocalScript, and NewModuleScript to run.
 # --studio: Enables Studio or any environment with Source access support to run.
+# (optional, defaults to 11) --level: Zstandard compression level, 1 to 22; 22 produces the smallest output but is the slowest

 # generates a full script: input.rbxm must have a root ModuleScript (such as a MainModule)
 azalea generate-full-script -i input.rbxm -o output.luau -m